lufelipe12/igma-backend-test/README.md

 ```
 ## Deployment URL:

-For the deployment, the [railway] -colocar link platform was used as an infrastructure provider.
+For the deployment, the [railway](https://railway.app/) platform was used as an infrastructure provider.

 ## Documentation